 Tags: Adding the right keywords is the key to attract search bots that can help surface your channel.
 Besides description, you can use relevant tags to describe your channel.
 For example, words or phrases containing relevant keywords, year, popular trends, geography, people, etc.

 First, go to YouTube Studio “Settings” and then click on the “Channel” option.
-Here, under the “Basic info” tab, you can include a number of channel tags, as much as you need.
+Here, under the “Basic info” tab, you can include a lot of channel tags, as much as you need.

 Just like blogs, each video has a potential SEO opportunity that needs some level of optimization.
-YouTube, therefore, offers a number of ways you can make your videos search-friendly.
+YouTube, therefore, offers a lot of ways you can make your videos search-friendly.

 YouTube video titles can be as captivating as email subject lines that may help you with more clicks.